Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headt{H. Version Control Tools.} Version control systems manage the changes of various files in a repository such as changes in code, configuration files, or documentation throughout the software development process.
-Some agents~\cite{RepoAgent} involving managing an entire repository often leverage version control tools.
-For example, RepoAgent~\cite{RepoAgent} uses Git~\cite{Git} to track changes in code files and promptly synchronize updates to project documentation.
+\headt{Version Control Tools.} Version control systems manage the changes of various files in a repository, such as changes in code, configuration files, or documentation throughout the software development process.
+Some agents~\cite{RepoAgent, AutoDev, liu2025evodev} that manage an entire repository often leverage version control tools.